 It appears to be fading into the same archaic ether as thou shalt not, your chariot awaits, and I need a new typewriter ribbon.

 Lest (ahem…) you think I’m someone who pines for earlier times, let me assure you I’m as much a modernist as anyone who paints their walls gray.
-I might even call myself a futurist, rinsing my cans and bottles before recycling, and hoping we find evidence of life on other planets before I die.
+I might even call myself a futurist as I rinse my cans and bottles before I recycle, and hope we find evidence of life on other planets before I die.
 I dress on trend, even if that trend skews middle-age.
 I take heart when I read that 50 is the new 35, and 35 is the new 20.
 I may take heart but I don’t take it to heart.
 I’m not getting pop-up ads for Huggies anytime soon.

 Yet with all my gazing toward the cosmos, I long for customs that we learned as kids, like saying thank you and you’re welcome.
 We were told to thank Aunt Millie for the nice eggplant casserole, and with those instructions we learned to be grateful for another’s efforts and thoughtfulness, even if we fed it to the dog later on.
 If we were thanked, we welcomed it.
 I’m not meaning to imply that we have become a completely barbaric society – that’s a topic for another column.
 People still offer a thank you and answer to it.